GIT-justin12/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 Networking bascis: Second projet of network
 ===========================================

-In this projet, we are going to what is localhost, 0.0.0.0 and the hosts file.
+In this projet, we are going to learn what is localhost, 0.0.0.0 and the hosts file.
 Also know how to study a network via netcat.

 ![Network](https://img.freepik.com/premium-vector/confused-man-scratching-head-looking-phone-message-chat-error-delivered-app-service-go-down_199628-318.jpg)